ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 In contrast to the Socket API, all interactions using the Transport Services API are expected to be asynchronous.
 The API is defined around an event-driven model (see {{events}}), which models this asynchronous interaction.
 Other forms of asynchronous communication could also be available to applications, depending on the platform implementing the interface.

-For example, when using the Transport Services API, an application first issues a call to receive new data from the Connection and a Preconnection allows the application to configure Connection Properties.
+For example, when using the Transport Services API, a receiving application first creates a Preconnection.
+This allows the application to configure Connection Properties.
+It then issues a call to receive new data from the Connection.
 When delivered data becomes available, this data is delivered to the application using asynchronous events that contain the data.
-Error handling is also asynchronous; a failure to send data results in an asynchronous error event.
+Error handling is also asynchronous, resulting in asynchronous error events.

 This API also delivers events regarding the lifetime of a connection and changes in the available network links, which were not previously made explicit in the Socket API.